guorbit/software-teamdocs/docs/source/projects/template/template_overview.md

 It is important to document a project for multiple reasons:
 - One it helps current people better understand the code base and practiceses used in the team
 - But two also helps new people get up to speed with the project and the team
+- Helps you remember what you wrote

-## What to document
+## What to document here (teamdocs)
 Anything really that you think is worth documenting.
 But here are some key points to look out for:
-- How to setup, run the project(this usually included in the README.md of the project)

 - How the team operates
-- How to contribute to the project
+- How to work as part of the team
     - How code reviews are done
     - How the team communicates
     - How the team distributes work